KazYasuda/datapane/README.md

     </a>
 </p>

-<i> We are currently migrating the local report generation library to this open source repository.
-Please bear with us during the move!</i>
+<i>(Update - July 2020) We are currently migrating the local report generation library to this open source repository - source code can be found on PyPi in the meantime.
+Please bear with us during the move! </i>

 Datapane is a Python library which makes it simple to build reports from the common objects in your data analysis, such as pandas DataFrames, plots from Python visualisation libraries, and Markdown.